 Nightlife in Berlin » Germany’s capital city

-The nightlife of berlin with the discos is legendary and so diverse that one weekend is far from enough.
-The city is considered worldwide as the center of artists, creatives, change and innovation on the continent and it is the party capital of Europe.
+Berlin’s nightlife with its nightlife discos is legendary and so diverse that one weekend is not nearly enough.
+The city is regarded worldwide as the centre of artists, creatives, change and innovation on the continent and it is the party capital of Europe.

 Berlin’s nightlife is famous all over the world for its diversity, its never-ending clubs and its anything-goes attitude.